House of Words wooden menu frame

 (5) Our Hilton Hotel's pool (with the South Pacific as a decorative back mural.)

-(9) This scene will be perfect, but the sun has almost set.
+(6) This scene will be perfect, but the sun has almost set.
 It's your last chance to shoot!
-Then your wet hands slip all over the goddamn metal camera.
+Then your sweaty hands start sliding all over the slippery goddamn metal camera.
 Now it's your last last chance!
-Somehow, you catch it anyway.
+But you catch it anyway, because the sun waits for you here.

 1. Staring through a crack into Paradise